 Sprint Review Meeting:

-- In this meeting, the scrum team demonstrates development in the product.
+- In this meeting, the scrum team demonstrates the development of the product.

-- The project owner determines which tasks are completed and which are not and he may also add some items in the project backlog based on the feedback from the end-users/customers.
+- The project owner determines which tasks are completed and which are not and he may also add some items to the project backlog based on the feedback from the end-users/customers.

 - It is held after each sprint to inspect what are the developments of the sprint and to modify it if required.